AbeeraKhalid/AbeeraKhalid/README.md

  <--
  -Hi
- -Aasalam o alaikum👋Welcome to my linkedin profile...
+ -Aasalam o alaikum👋Welcome to my github profile...
 Hello!
 I am Abeera-Muhammad-Khalid.
 I am a passionate Frontend, Backend and WordPress Webdeveloper with a strong focus on creating dynamic and user friendly Web applications.My expertise enables me to craft efficient solutions and develop something thats are helpful for Everyone.I have already built responsive designs that deliver seamless user experiences across all the world.
 I am also a translator and Online teacher.I am also passionate about teaching my native language.
 An experienced translator, teacher and creative writer from Pakistan.
 I am always in the awe of the change it drives in the world.
 My journey into the world of technology has been driven by curiosity and a desire to create some special and interactive designs...🚀
 I want to become the expert in computer fields like programming,Artifical Intelligence,computer engineering,software engineering.
 🤲IN'SHA ALLAH by the grace of Almighty ALLAH  I will show it by doing it.